111 7th Ave SE, Cedar Rapids, IA 52401

-If the request is on short notice, you should call the judge’s judicial assistant, Jami, at 712.233.3916; otherwise, you should file a written motion.
+If the request is on short notice and urgent, call Judge Williams’ judicial assistant and try to simultaneously file a written motion; otherwise, you should file a written motion.

-4. If I need to have a motion set for hearing, what procedure should I follow?
+4. If I need to have a motion set for hearing or oral arguments, what procedure should I follow?

 5. How can I get an expedited ruling or hearing?

-For any matter on which an expedited ruling or hearing is necessary, you should follow Local Rule 7.1 which states, in part:
+For any matter on which an expedited ruling or hearing is necessary, you should follow Local Rule 7(i).

 6. What do I have to do to get a settlement conference scheduled?
 Who will conduct the settlement conference?
 What are the requirements?

 The court’s primary ADR procedure is private mediation.
 See Local Rule 7(b).
 The parties are encouraged to arrange for private mediation if they believe it would be beneficial to involve a neutral party in their settlement negotiations.
 The parties do have the option of requesting a settlement conference, which would be conducted by a United States Magistrate Judge.
 Barring extraordinary circumstances, the court will agree to conduct such a conference only if all parties agree to participate.
 If the court agrees to conduct a settlement conference, the requirements for participation will be described in the order scheduling that conference.

 7. How do I get a trial date?
 Are trial dates firm?

 Generally, each case will be assigned a firm trial date shortly after the scheduling order is filed.
 If, for some reason, a trial date is not assigned to a case, or if the trial is continued and no new date has been set, you should contact Judge Williams’ judicial assistant.